alexpritt/portfolioWebsite/README.md

 # PortfolioWebsite

-Created by Alex Pritt for Kent State's Internship In Computer Science course.
+An e-portfolio that acts as an online resume.
+Created for Kent State University's Internship In Computer Science course using Angular 8.

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 8.3.19.